Potato Skins Strips

 It looked like snack food heaven and I sooo wanted to go there.

 That night, I grabbed 2 leftover toaster oven baked potatoes and made a small batch for Tim and me.
 We were out of cheese so I topped them with black beans, corn, chopped tomatoes, sliced green onions, and creamy guacamole.

 They were so good we didn’t even miss the cheese!

 The flavor of these crispy strips is similar to traditional potato skins.
 But with less “potato pulp” and skins that are insanely crispy and salty.

-It is SNACK FOOD HEAVEN and you should go there!
+It is a Snack Food Heaven, and you should go there!

 ~ Keep scrolling there’s step by step photo directions after the recipe ~